a-ware/cast-presentation/README.md

 # About This Project

 This repository hosts a Google Cast presentation Receiver app.
 The receiver supports slide navigation and displaying received chat messages.
+This was a school project developed in 2016 to deliver a presentation about how to build a Google Cast application for Chromecast.

 Download the Chrome browser [cast extension](https://chrome.google.com/webstore/detail/google-cast/boadgeojelhgndaghljhdicfkmllpafd?hl)